Do you have questions about hypnotherapy? Here are some answers to questions we are often asked.

 Can hypnotherapy remove unwanted thoughts?

-What at the side effects of hypnosis?
+What are the side effects of hypnosis?